 90g Plain Flour

 30g Cocoa Powder

 Zest of 1 Large Orange

 2x Terry’s Chocolate Orange (or Aldi’s own version for a cheeky price swap)

 1. Break the dark chocolate up and melt in a bowl with the butter over a pan with boiling water in.
 Alternatively, blast in the microwave for a minute at a time to check the consistency.
 Once fully melted and mixed, leave to one side to cool.

 2. Combine the eggs and caster sugar and whisk until pale and mousse-like.
 Fold in the cooled chocolate mixture.
 Make sure not to stir it as you need as little air as possible.

 3. Sieve in the flour and cocoa powder careful, making sure to again, fold it gently.
 Add the orange zest and finally add the Terry’s Chocolate Orange, which should be chopped into chunks.

 4. Cook in a 9″ baking tin or glass dish for 25 minutes, give or take, at 180 degrees/gas mark 5.

-Voila, a gorgeous Christmas treat to enjoy with friends, family, or like me, by yourself with two cats #allaboutthesinglelife.
+Voila, a gorgeous Christmas baking treat to enjoy with friends, family, or like me, by yourself with two cats #allaboutthesinglelife.
 Why not serve warm with ice cream, or perhaps some brandy sauce over?
-Excuse me while I go cut my fifty fifth slice off.
+Excuse me while I go cut my fifty-fifth slice off.
 Here’s to a very merry, podgy Christmas.